 Sensitive Plants: There are two plant species that have been documented in the Hesperia quad, the short-joint beavertail cactus and white-pygmy-poppy.
 In recent years, only the short-joint beavertail has been seen within the Hesperia quad, while the white pygmy-poppy has not been observed for over 20 years.
-The site currently supports no suitable habitat for the two species, and none were observed on site during the March 7, 2023 field investigations.
-These species are not expected to occur on the site in the foreseeable future based on the length of time they have not been observed in the area and lack of suitable habitat, and therefore the project is not expected to impact any sensitive species.
+The site currently does not support suitable habitat for the two species, and none were observed on site during the January 11, 2024 field investigations.
+These species are not expected to occur on the site in the foreseeable future based on the length of time they have not been observed in the area and lack of suitable habitat due to human disturbance, and therefore the project is not expected to impact any sensitive species.

 Sensitive Wildlife: Within the Hesperia Quad, seven species are listed as Species of Special Concern.
 These are the yellow warbler, burrowing owl, pallid bat, long-eared owl, coast horned lizard, Le Conte's thrasher, and gray vireo.
-The property does not contain suitable habitat for any of the said species.
-No physical sign or observations occurred during the March field investigations for the Le Conte's thrasher.
-The site does not contain suitable burrows for burrowing owls but no owl sign (i.e. scat, whitewash, castings, feathers) were observed during the field surveys.
+The property does not contain suitable prime habitat for any of the species listed.
+The site does not contain suitable sized burrows for burrowing owls and no owl signs (i.e. scat, whitewash, castings, feathers) were observed during the field surveys.
+Burrowing owls are not expected to inhabit the site at the time of the January 2024 survey.